Opencast-Moodle/documentation/docs/block/backup_restore_workflows.md

 # Configuration of the Duplicate Workflow
 To use the backup and restore functionality, you need to specify a duplication workflow within the Moodle settings.
-However, there is no out of the box workflow defined in Opencast, which allows to duplicate a series.
+However, there is no out of the box workflow defined in Opencast, which allows, to duplicate a series.

 ## Own workflows
 If you want to create your own workflow, here are the descriptions of the general restore process:

 In the restore process, we first create a new opencast series for the new course.
 Afterwards, for each event UID of the backup a 'duplicate' workflow is started, while the new series UID is given as a configuration parameter to the start workflow call.
-The variable used to store the series ID is 'seriesID'.
+The variable, used to store the series ID, is 'seriesID'.
-In our workflow definition example from above, the first workflow lms-automated-duplicate will duplicate the event and will start a new workflow for the new event.
-This second workflow lms-publish-duplicate then assigns the series of the new course to the new event.
+In our workflow definition example from above, the first workflow *lms-automated-duplicate* will duplicate the event and will start a new workflow for the new event.
+This second workflow *lms-publish-duplicate* then assigns the series of the new course to the new event.

-In order to be able to select your duplicate workflow within Moodle, you need to assign the 'api' tag to it, since the viable duplicate workflows are filtered by that.
+In order to be able to select your duplicate workflow within Moodle, you need to assign the *'api'* tag to it, since the viable duplicate workflows are filtered by that.

 ## Workflow examples
 The workflow that is triggered by Moodle:

 ```